-Bear in mind that other countries in the EU can set their own conditions for self-billing.
+Bear in mind that countries in the EU can set their own conditions for self-billing.
 So you’ll need to make sure that any agreement you draw up for a supplier in another country meets those conditions as well.

 If an HMRC officer wants to see the agreement you must show it to them.

 Reviewing self-billing agreements

 Self-billing agreements usually last for 12 months.
 At the end of this you’ll need to review the agreement to make sure you can prove to HMRC that your supplier agrees to accept the self-billing invoices you issue on their behalf.
-It’s very important that you don’t self-bill a supplier when you don’t have their written agreement to do so.
+It’s very important that you do not self-bill a supplier when you do not have their written agreement to do so.

-You won’t normally need to review an agreement if you provide self-billed invoices to a supplier for less than 12 months.
+You will not normally need to review an agreement if you provide self-billed invoices to a supplier for less than 12 months.

 If you are a self-biller you’ll need to keep certain records.
 These are: